UNINETTSigma2/documentation/newjobs/saga_job_types.md

 	    - (none)
 	- __Maximum walltime__: 14 days
 	- __Priority__: normal
-	- __Available resources__: 8 nodes with 32 cpus, 60 GiB RAM and 4
+	- __Available resources__: 8 nodes with 24 cpus, 377 GiB RAM and 4
-      GPUs, in total 192 cpus, FIXME GiB RAM and 32 GPUs.
+      GPUs, in total 192 cpus, 3019 GiB RAM and 32 GPUs.
-      (shared with *normal*)
 - <a name="optimist"></a>__optimist__
     - __Description__: Meant for jobs with checkpointing, or very short jobs.  *optimist* jobs will be started as soon as there